Lead Guitar Improvisation 101

-A Double Stop is where you either play two notes at the same time or two notes closely together; the two notes are on different strings, not the same string.
-This is often done combined with sliding from one position to the next:
+A Double Stop is where you either play two notes at the same time or two notes timed closely together; the two notes are on different strings, not the same string.
+This is often done combined with sliding from one position to the next.

 This next audio example uses the following patterns slid to various positions.
 Think of these as two note power chords, only inverted so that the Root note is on the right: